chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 The various tools will be installed in the ``tools/`` directory at the root of the workspace.

-To build Android with Android Verified Boot (AVB) enabled, run:
+To build Android with Android Verified Boot (AVB) enabled, run the following command to enable the corresponding flag in addition to any of the two previous Android command variants (please note that this needs to be run before running `./setup.sh`):
 ::

     export AVB=true

 NOTES:

+* If building the TC2 software stack for more than one target, please ensure you run a clean build between each different build to avoid setup/building errors (refer to the next section "*More about the build system*" for command usage examples on how to do this).

 * If running ``repo sync`` again is needed at some point, then the ``setup.sh`` script also needs to be run again, as repo sync can discard the patches.

 * Most builds will be done in parallel using all the available cores by default.
 To change this number, run ``export PARALLELISM=<number of cores>``

 Build options
 #############